Generate a game board map from a bitmap

 Players and computer controlled enemies can move sideways, but not diagonally:

-- Tile B doesn’t exist (the piece would move outside of the board boundaries).
+- B doesn’t exist (the piece would move outside of the board).

 None

-tile (see below). - Tile B belongs to another room and is separated from tile A by a wall.
+(see below). - B belongs to another room and is separated from A by a wall.

-- Tile B is occupied by another piece or furniture (another piece can not stop here).
+- B is occupied by a piece or furniture (characters can’t stop here).

-- Tile B is occupied by a player or enemy (players and enemies can not walk past eachother).
+- B is occupied by a player or enemy (characters can’t pass each other).

 Tile types